Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: An Efficient Algorithm for solving problem (P )

 is considered, where the perturbed term is introduced to make $\tilde{F}(\x,\y)$ strongly concave in $\y$.
 It is shown in \cite{HiBSA} and \cite{xu2020unified} that the perturbed term is important for the convergence of the corresponding algorithms.

 At each iteration, the proposed algorithm updates $\x$ and $\y$ alternately as follows:

-where $\rho_k \geq 0$ and $\tau_k\geq 0$ are the properly selected regularization parameters.
-Generally, the solution to the $\x$-subproblem might not be unique, and in this case we only need to choose one from the solution set.
-Since the above algorithm updates variables $\x$ and $\y$ in an alternating fashion, we name it as the alternating optimization (AO) algorithm and summarize it as Algorithm \ref{algorithm1}.
+where $\rho_k > 0$ and $\tau_k> 0$ are the properly selected regularization parameters.
+Generally, the solution to the $\x$-subproblem might not be unique, and in this case we only need to choose { an arbitrary} one from the solution set.
+We summarize the above algorithm as Algorithm \ref{algorithm1} below.

-Some remarks on the proposed AO algorithm and parameters in it are as follows.
-For the $\x$-subproblem \eqref{updatexx}, the sum of the first three terms is a local (linear) approximation of $\tilde{F}(\cdot,\y_k)$.
-To make the approximation rather accurate, we need the next iterate to be not far from the current one $\x_k$, and thus a regularization term $\frac{\tau_k}{2}\|\x-\x_k\|_2^2$ is included.
-This idea is the same as that in the gradient projection and proximal point algorithms.
-Similarly, $\y$ is updated via a classical gradient projection step of the perturbed function.
-Note that the parameters $\{\tau_k\}$ and $\{\rho_k\}$ in \eqref{12} trade off between the goal of minimizing the local approximation of the corresponding functions and the goal of making the approximation accurate, and $\{c_k\}$ controls the accuracy and strong concavity of the perturbed function.
-Properly selecting those parameters plays a vital role in guaranteeing convergence and good performance of the proposed algorithm.
+Some remarks on the proposed Algorithm \ref{algorithm1} and parameters in it are as follows. {The $\x$-subproblem \eqref{updatexx} can be seen as minimizing a local approximation of $\tilde{F}(\cdot,\y_k)$ around $\x_k$, or more precisely, a quadratic approximation of the smooth term in $\tilde{F}(\cdot,\y_k)$ around $\x_k$, i.e., $f(\x_k,\y_k)+\left<\nabla_{\x} {f}(\x_{k}, \y_{k}), \x-\x_{k}\right>+\frac{\tau_{k}}{2}\left\|\x-\x_{k}\right\|_2^{2}-\frac{c_k}{2}\|\y_k\|_2^2$, plus the non-smooth term in $\tilde{F}(\cdot,\y_k)$, i.e., $-g(\x)$.
+This idea is actually the same as that of the proximal gradient method \cite{proximal} and \eqref{updatexx} can be seen as a proximal gradient step.
+(The only difference is that $-g(\x)$ is concave here while the traditional proximal gradient method deals with convex functions.) } Similarly, $\y$ is updated via a classical gradient projection step of the perturbed function.
+Since Algorithm \ref{algorithm1} updates variable $\x$ by performing a proximal gradient step and variable $\y$ by performing a projection gradient step in an alternating fashion, we name it as the alternating proximal/projection gradient descent ascent (APGDA) algorithm.
+The parameters {$\{\tau_k\}$ and $\{\rho_k\}$ in \eqref{12} are the stepsizes of the proximal/projection gradient steps}, and $\{c_k\}$ controls the accuracy and strong concavity of the perturbed function.
+Properly selecting those parameters plays a vital role in guaranteeing the convergence and good performance of the proposed algorithm.